H789146/project-2/README.md

 # project-2
-this is apna college tutorial
+this is apna college tutorial <br>
+this is about git and github